Diagnosing COVID-19

 Viral tests look for a current COVID-19 infection.
 They use respiratory samples, such as a swab from inside your nose or saliva from your mouth, to determine if you are currently infected with SARS-CoV-2, the virus that causes COVID-19.
 Depending on the testing site, results may be available within a few minutes, a few hours or may take several days if the sample is sent to a laboratory for analysis.

 • NAATs, such as PCR tests are most often performed in a laboratory.
-These tests should not be used if you have tested positive in the last 90 days.
+These tests may continue to show a positive result for some time, so they should not be used if you have tested positive in the last 90 days.

 If you think you are exhibiting symptoms of COVID-19, get tested right away.
-Take the CDC’s COVID-19 Viral Testing Tool or read below.
+Visit the CDC’s webpage for choosing a COVID-19 test or read below.

 • Are experiencing symptoms of COVID-19, test right away.